Selby Gardens receives hurricane-protection grant

-SARASOTA — The state of Florida has included $600,000 in its new budget to support Marie Selby Botanical Gardens’ efforts to house its scientific collections in facilities that will protect them from hurricanes and major storms.
+SARASOTA — Marie Selby Botanical Gardens received $600,000 in Florida’s budget to support efforts “to house its world-class scientific collections in facilities that will protect them from hurricanes and major storms,” according to a news release.

-The appropriation came in a year when Gov. Ron DeSantis vetoed projects valued at more than $1 billion in the wake of the state’s economic crisis related to the COVID-19 pandemic.
+It comes when more than $1 billion in appropriations was vetoed because of COVID-19.

-Selby Gardens maintains the best scientifically-documented collections of orchids and bromeliads in the world, along with other plant collections, electronic databases, rare books, scientific journals and digital images and video from 45 years of research by some of the world’s leading botanists, according to information provided.
+According to the news release, Selby Gardens has “the best scientifically-documented collections of orchids and bromeliads in the world, along with other plant collections, electronic databases, rare books, scientific journals, and digital images and video from 45 years of research by some of the world’s leading botanists.”

-The collections are housed in older, former residential buildings on the Selby Gardens downtown Sarasota campus that weren’t built to current hurricane standards.
-The appropriation will help Selby Gardens as it looks to move the collections into modern, hurricane-resilient facilities as part of the master plan it has submitted to the city of Sarasota for approval.
+These collections are inside former residential buildings in Sarasota not built to “current hurricane standards,” the news release states.

+The money appropriated will help the facility “move the collections into modern, hurricane-resilient facilities,” it notes.

-“We could not have secured this appropriation without the phenomenal leadership of Sen. Joe Gruters, as well as the support of our state legislators,” said Jennifer Rominiecki, president and CEO of Selby Gardens.
+“We could not have secured this appropriation without the phenomenal leadership of Sen. Joe Gruters, as well as the support of our state legislators,” Selby Gardens President and CEO Jennifer Rominiecki said.
 “We are also thankful for the support of Gov. DeSantis, who recognizes the value Selby Gardens’ vision for the future will bring to Sarasota and the entire state of Florida.”

-Selby Gardens provides state-of-the-art research, exhibitions tied to the work of renowned artists and
+A new master plan is underway at the facility, with sustainability a major part of it.
+It is set to move 125,000 collections of flora to its new hurricane-resilient herbarium, it said.

+“Leading by example, Selby Gardens plans to become the first ‘net-positive’ botanical garden complex in the world, with solar panels on its Living Energy Access Facility (LEAF) building designed to power the entire downtown Sarasota campus,” the news release states.

 Post a comment as